NorthernLabs/elixir-katas/README.md

 # Elixir Katas

-Collection of short excercises to learn the [Elixir language](https://elixir-lang.org).
+Collection of short exercises to learn the [Elixir language](https://elixir-lang.org).
 Inspired by [lambdaclass/erlings](https://github.com/lambdaclass/erlings).

 To learn about the language syntax, please take a look at [Elixir's Getting Started guide](https://elixir-lang.org/getting-started/introduction.html).